sburba/cryptotracker/README.md

 The number of values returned from the history API is probably excessive for displaying a 24 hour graph, we should probably determine the real number of values needed when we get to the UI stage.

+There aren't any indexes on any of the columns in the database right now, an index on the fetch_time and currency_pair columns would drastically speed up the queries we currently do as the table size gets larger

 # Limitations

 The deployed application uses the free heroku scheduler to schedule the ingestion job, which is designed only to run